Cs-Jimmy/celestial-app/README.md

 ## 💫 About the Project

 **Celestial** is a mood tracking and journaling web app built for the [CS Girlies Hackathon](https://csgirlies.devpost.com/).
-Designed to empower users to explore their emotional well-being, the app allows individuals to upload moods, reflect on their feelings, and access insightful analytics — all in a soft and cosmic user interface.
+Designed to empower users to explore their emotional well-being, the app was developed entirely on **Replit** using an **AI agent**, allowing individuals to upload *moods*, reflect on their *feelings*, and access insightful *analytics* — all in a soft and cosmic user interface."

 ---